weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 As mentioned in the [schema tutorial](./schema.md), the `schema` specifies the data structure for Weaviate.

-So conversely, the data must be imported by matching properties of the relevant class, which in this case is the **Question** class defined in the previous section.
+So the data import must map properties of each record to those of the relevant class in the schema.
+In this case, the relevant class is **Question** as defined in the previous section.

 ### Data object structure

-The syntax of a data object is as follows:
+Each Weaviate data object is structured as below:

 ```json
 {